 - Preheat oven to 160ºC (140ºC fan-forced).
-Grease a 16cm x 26cm shallow slice tin and line the base and long sides with one piece of baking paper.
+Grease a 16cm x 26cm shallow slice tin with melted butter and line the base and long sides with one piece of baking paper.

-- To make the Cheesecake topping, use an electric mixer to beat the cream cheese, butter and orange zest in a medium bowl until creamy and smooth, scraping down the sides of the bowl when necessary.
+- To make the Cheesecake Topping, use an electric mixer to beat the cream cheese, butter and orange rind in a medium bowl until creamy and smooth, scraping down the sides of the bowl when necessary.
 Add the sugar and beat until well combined.
 Add the egg yolk and beat well.
 Set aside.

-- To make the Brownie base, place the dark chocolate and butter in a medium heatproof bowl over a saucepan of simmering water (don’t let the base of the bowl touch the water).
+- To make the Brownie Base, place the dark chocolate and butter in a medium heatproof bowl over a saucepan of gently simmering water (don’t let the base of the bowl touch the water).
 Stir occasionally until chocolate and butter melt and the mixture is smooth.
 Remove bowl from saucepan.
 Add the sugar and eggs and use a balloon whisk to stir until well combined.
 Sift together the flour, cocoa powder and baking powder.
 Add to chocolate mixture and stir until just combined.

 - Spoon half the Brownie Base mixture into prepared tin and spread evenly.
 Drop spoonfuls of almost all the Cheesecake Topping randomly over the brownie mixture.
 Top with spoonfuls of the remaining brownie mixture and then the remaining topping mixture.
 Tap the tin on the benchtop to settle the mixture.
 Use a butter knife or palette knife to swirl the two mixtures together to create a marbled effect and then tap on the bench again if necessary.

-- Remove brownie from the tin using the baking paper to lift it out.
+- Carefully remove brownie from the tin using the baking paper to lift it out.
 Cut into portions to serve.